yuleiqin/fopro/README.md

 * use the script ```./eval_shells/webvision1k.sh``` for the evaluation of ResNet50 models on ImageNet1k.

 ## Model Weights
+We provide the model weights in the ```./ckpt``` folder.
+Please check the evaluation shells for inference.

 # Post-Processing
 Enlightened by MoPro <https://openreview.net/forum?id=0-EYBhgw80y>, noise cleaning on the WebVision1k dataset can be performed to further reduce the noise and improve performance by fine-tuning.